chihiroanihr/AKCSE-Medical-Image-Analysis/README.md

 - User input is validified through image classification using the CNN model.
 Only a valid type of image, sagittal view of brain MRI, can be used for brain mapping.

 ## Brain Mapping (Image Segmentation):
 - U-Net architecture is used for brain mapping.
-The U-Net architecture was inspired by [U-Net:](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) [Convolutional Networks for Biomedical Image Segmentation.](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) Between each layer, the size of the layer is reduced to avoid overflow.
+The U-Net architecture was inspired by [U-Net:Convolutional Networks for Biomedical Image Segmentation.](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) Between each layer, the size of the layer is reduced to avoid overflow.
 ![U-Net: Convolutional Networks for Biomedical Image Segmentation](webDev/static/project-description-2.png)